 Premature gray hair – The causes

 The pigmentation cells in your hair follicles, that are responsible for its natural color, are known as melanin.
 The more the melanin content you possess, the darker your hair color would be.
 If you have been noticing your gray hair on your otherwise dark head, the possibility is that your hair follicles are producing lesser melanin.
-With lesser melanin, not only color is loss but even the hair fiber and strength is decreased.
+With lesser melanin, not only color is a loss but even the hair fiber and strength is decreased.

 So basically, gray hairs are a result of your hair losing its pigmentation.
 Now, the pigmentation does get reduced with age but there are several other factors that lead to the unnatural loss of your original hair color hair color.
 Let’s have a look at the different causes of gray hair right here.